Characterizing the Expressivity of Fixed-Precision Transformer Language Models: Transformer Language Models

 We have laid the groundwork that makes the proofs of the following two theorems straightforward. \tlmtopfo* \begin{proof} The mapping $\lmhead$ consists of a linear layer followed by a $\softmax$.
 Since both the linear layer and $\softmax$ are definable in $\pfo$ as shown in \cref{app:transformer2pfo}, the result follows directly. \end{proof}

-\pototlm* \begin{proof} Let $\automaton = \dfatuple$ be a p.o.
-DFA, and let $\blm$ be its induced LM.
-By \cref{lemma:po2ptl}, for each state $\stateq \in \rejstates$, there exists a $\ptl$ formula $\tlf_{\stateq}$ that characterizes the automaton being in state $\stateq$.
+\pototlm* \begin{proof} Let $\automaton = \dfatuple$ be a PODFA, and let $\blm$ be its induced LM.
+By \cref{lemma:po2ptl}, for each state $\stateq \in \states$, there exists a $\ptl$ formula $\tlf_{\stateq}$ that characterizes the automaton being in state $\stateq$.
 Then, by \cref{thm:ptl2transformer}, each such formula can be simulated by a dedicated dimension in the hidden state of a transformer.

 Since $\automaton$ is deterministic, at each position, there is exactly one coordinate that takes the value $1$, while the rest are $0$.
 Therefore, the final prediction head effectively acts as a lookup table that maps each dimension to the target distribution $\localblm$ induced by $\automaton$, which depends solely on the state $\automaton$ is in. \end{proof}